fdeloche/fmaskedCAP-model/documents/draft_project.md

   NPST: "norm" PST (distribution of spikes for synchronous ANFs)
   CPST: Compound PST (PST given all the contributions of ANFs)
   UR: unit response
-  In fact, there is a logarithm transform (dilatation) of the CPST to take into account the exponential shape of latencies wrt frequencies, so it is not strictly speaking a double convolution.
+  In fact, there is a logarithm transform (dilatation) of the CPST to take into account the exponential shape of latencies wrt distance stapes, so it is not strictly speaking a double convolution.
+  The model was used to estimate the excitation pattern.

 ## Forward masking experiments